Popular Posts

 Tropical climates mean surprise downpours.
 Must-haves:

-- Rain jacket & stroller cover (if using a stroller)
+• Disposable Rain Ponchos & stroller cover (if using a stroller)

 Mosquito Repellent

 We’ve had bad luck with Cutter brand.
-Locals in Singapore swear by Tiger Balm-branded repellents—we’re testing that next.
+Locals in Singapore swear by Tiger Balm-branded repellents.
+It is not that great either.
+Still hunting for the best.

 Sunscreen